Jun-Zhang-32108/Embedded_Image_Processing/README.md

 Here is a summary of the suggested workflow:
  * You create and clone a private repo.
 This is where you commit your work.
 The master branch shall contain your project in a compilable and runnable state.
- * The lab results (along with the other requirements) shall be present in the lab report, also available in the master branch under its respective directory path.
+ * The lab results (along with the other requirements) shall be present in the lab report which is submitted to Canvas as an assignment.
 They will be compared against the results given by the program's runtime.
  * Your local clone shall have a remote to the current public repository (git@gits-15.sys.kth.se:ugeorge/il2212-project.git), from where you have to (regularly) pull updates.
  * You are advised to use separate branches for different work packages which are regularly merged into the master branch.
-You are also advised to take advantage of the issue tracker to micromanage your work packages.
+You are also advised to take advantage of the issue tracker to micromanage yourselves your work packages.
  * If you are assigned a specific task by the lab staff, you need to take care of it and announce (via tags or issue re-assignment) once it is fixed.